All Entries in the Category "Searching the ADS"

 ---|---|

-pos(author:”Oort, J”,2) | papers which have “J. Oort” as the second author |
+pos(author:”Oort, J”,2) | papers that have “J. Oort” as the second author |

 pos(author:”Oort, J”,2,2) | same as above |

-pos(author:”Oort, J”,1,3) | papers which have “J. Oort” as first, second, or third author |
+pos(author:”Oort, J”,1,3) | papers that have “J. Oort” as first, second, or third author |

 pos(aff:harvard,1) | papers for which the first author has a Harvard affiliation |

-pos(title:M31,1) | papers for which the title start with “M31” |
+pos(title:M31,1) | papers for which the title starts with “M31” |

 Currently the pos() operator works on these fields: author, aff, title.